A grasslands odyssey

 Originally from Creston, British Columbia, Angela Waldie moved to Calgary in 2004 to study environmental literature at the University of Calgary.
-She teaches at Mount Royal University, writes poetry and creative non-fiction, and is dedicated to raising awareness of endangered species and landscapes.
+She teaches at Mount Royal University, writes poetry and creative non-fiction.
+In addition, she is dedicated to raising awareness of endangered species and landscapes.

-This spring, I had the chance to explore southern Alberta with Calgary-based naturalist Gus Yaki, who organized a walking tour of southern Alberta to recognize Canada’s 150th and raise funds for habitat conservation and research.
+This spring, I had the chance to explore southern Alberta with Calgary-based naturalist Gus Yaki.
+Gus organized a walking tour of southern Alberta to recognize Canada’s 150th and raise funds for habitat conservation and research.

 While documenting the species of birds, mammals, reptiles, amphibians and plants encountered en route, Gus introduced participants to the remarkable biodiversity of the grasslands, wetlands and forests of southern Alberta.

-I’ve known Gus for two years, and I’m greatly inspired by the dedication, energy and humour he brings to his passion for conservation.
-He leads the monthly Elbow River Bird Survey, guides walks for Nature Calgary and teaches birding and botany classes, in season, throughout the city.
+I’ve known Gus for two years.
+I’m greatly inspired by the dedication, energy and humour he brings to his passion for conservation.
+He leads the monthly Elbow River Bird Survey, guides walks for Nature Calgary and teaches birding and botany classes throughout the city.
 When I learned that he would be guiding a tour of southern Alberta, with a focus on grassland birds, I leapt at the opportunity to join him.

 Vesper sparrow (Photo by Angela Waldie)